Sustainability Rebates Program

 Electric Vehicle Chargers

-Rebate: 10% up to $250
+Rebate: 5% up to $125

 Overview:

-The Electric Vehicle Council have reported a 120% increase in electric vehicle (EV) car sales between January and June 2023.
+The Electric Vehicle Council reported a 120% increase in electric vehicle (EV) car sales between January and June 2023.
 Charge your electric vehicle at home or future proof your property with the installation of an EV charger.

 If charged by home solar during the day, EV chargers enable the storage of excess solar generated, just like a battery.
 We recommend sourcing at least two quotes.